Bfunk54/Bfunk54/README.md

 - 👨‍💻 [Ben's Portfolio](https://bfunk54.github.io/React-Portfolio/)

-- 💬 Ask me about **any technologies I've used or questions you have about any of my projects**
+- 💬 Ask me about **any business inquiries or questions you have about any of my projects**

 - 📫 How to reach me **ben_fein@icloud.com**